 In this blog, I'm going to tell you about our experience without a crib, using a floor bed, and what I have learned after a year of doing it!

 Why we do not have a crib

 We started the nursery with a crib but for the first few months and it never got used.
 She slept in our room for the first few months.
 Around 4 months I learned, I should start “putting her down for a nap” instead of just letting her fall asleep wherever she was.

-I did try putting her down in her crib a couple of times.
-However, her legs would get stuck in the sides and she didn’t love it.
+I did try putting her down in a crib a couple of times.
+However, her legs would get stuck in the sides and she didn't love it.
 Then, I thought maybe we can just put a bed on the floor, that way I could side nurse her to sleep!
-Some people are not a fan of the “nurse to sleep” but it worked for us and I’m very much of the mindset that every family is different and you should do whatever works best for your family!
-I support you, Ma, whatever you’re doing.
+Some people are not a fan of the “nurse to sleep” but it worked for us and I'm very much of the mindset that every family is different and you should do whatever works best for your family!
+I support you, Ma, whatever you're doing.